danniel1205/tech-notes/general-knowledge-base/distributed-consensus/raft-distributed-consensus.md

 Term: Election + Normal operation under a single leader

 - Term ID is increment only
-- 0/1 leader per term
+- 0 or 1 leader per term
 - Each server maintain the current term on disk

 Heartbeats and Timeouts